senlin/soblossom/README.md

 ### Other Foundation Features

 Foundation comes packed with features and although we have not actively implemented all of them, they are all readily available to you.
 You can ready all about them via the [Foundation Documentation](http://foundation.zurb.com/docs/).
-Check out the [demo](http://so-wp.com/themes/soblossom) where we show a few more things that are possible.

 ### Functions